calsupik/nexmove/mobile/README.md

 # NexMove PhoneGap Application

-This is a PhoneGap application built to run in iOS.
+> A PhoneGap mobile application for NexMove

 ## Development